Among the ingredients that make a programming language powerful are control flow statements. The Python

 words = ['cat', 'mouse'] for w in words: print(len(w))

-It repeats execution of the code body for all elements in a sequence.
+for loop repeats execution of the code body for all elements in a sequence.
 Then, it iterates over all sequence elements in the order of the sequence.
-In the puzzle, we print out the length of each word in the sequence.
+In the code, we print out the length of each word in the sequence.

 Are you a master coder?